bulkashmak/bulkashmak/README.md

 ## Hi there 👋

 - 👨‍💻 I'm working as QA automation engineer in Uzum Technologies.
 [Uzum](https://uzum.com/) is the biggest IT company in Uzbekistan that's building an ecosystem of Fintech, Marketplace, Foodtech and many other products that are yet to come.
 - ❤️‍🔥 My passion is game development.
 By the end of 2022 I decided to enroll on few game dev courses on Udemy.
-So far it's going smoothly and one day I'll be a part of amazing game dev community.
+So far it's going smoothly and I'm working to one day become a part of the amazing game dev community.
 - 🤝 I'm open to new connections in game dev and building new relationships.
 - 👻 If you need any help with QA/QA automation, feel free to ask me on Discord or Telegram.
 - 🔗 How to reach me: Discord  bulkashmak#4700 , Telegram [@bulkashmak](https://t.me/bulkashmak).